Frank Waters: Biography

 While living in D.C. in 1944, Waters married Lois Moseley, whom he divorced two years later.
 After his divorce, Waters moved to Taos, New Mexico, where he continued to write.
 In 1947, Waters purchased property at nearby Arroyo Seco, New Mexico, and married Jane Somervell.
-He served as editor-in-chief of Taos' bilingual newspaper, El Crepusculo from 1949 to 1951, and as a reviewer for the Saturday Review of Literature from 1950 to 1956.
+He served as editor-in-chief of Taos' bilingual newspaper, El Crepúsculo from 1949 to 1951, and as a reviewer for the Saturday Review of Literature from 1950 to 1956.

 In 1953, Waters was awarded the Taos Artists Award for Notable Achievement in the Art of Writing.
 Waters also held positions as information consultant for Los Alamos Scientific Laboratory, New Mexico, and for the City of Las Vegas, Nevada, (1952–1956).
 He held a variety of other jobs, including writer for C.O.
 Whitney Motion Picture Co., Los Angeles (1957), writer-in-residence at Colorado State University, Fort Collins (1966); and director, New Mexico Arts Commission, Santa Fe, New Mexico, (1966–68).

 On December 23, 1979, Waters married Mrs. Barbara Hayes (born Barbara Ann Hyne).
 He continued to write and make public appearances.
 He and his wife lived alternately in Arroyo Seco and Sedona, Arizona.
 Frank Waters died at his home in Arroyo Seco on June 3, 1995.
 Barbara died on January 11, 2015.

 From the 1930s on, Waters published numerous novels, articles and non-fiction works.
 For instance, in 1975, he wrote Mexico Mystique: The Coming Sixth World of Consciousness.
 In the book, he makes the case that December 24, 2011, a date he got from Michael Coe's The Maya (1966), will be the closing date of the Mayan Long Count cycle and would initiate a new wave of human consciousness.